badiniibrahim/nextjs-14-server-action-app/README.md

-## Building a Fullstack Blog App with React, NextJS, TailwindCSS & MongoDB
+## Building a server actions App with NextJS, TailwindCSS, MongoDB and prisma

 This is a repository for  server actions  by building a task application using React, Prisma, Mongodb, and Typescript server components.